 3. Germany: Rhine Valley Line

-Find yourself in the excellent region between the Rhine river and some of Germany’s greatest vineyards on the Rhine Valley Line.
+Find yourself in the excellent region between the Rhine river and some of Germany’s greatest vineyards on Rhine Valley Line.
 This train ride is perfect for lovers — if you’re lucky, you may even hear the song of the siren Lorelei as you pass through.

 4. Switzerland: Glacier Express